geopython/diving-into-pygeoapi/workshop/content/docs/publishing/ogcapi-features.md

 !!! tip

     Install and activate the `QGIS Network Logger` extension.
-It will display HTTP traffice within QGIS and is a valuable tool in debugging failing connections.
+It will display HTTP traffic within QGIS and is a valuable tool in debugging failing connections.

 !!! note

     An increasing number of GIS Desktop clients add support for OGC API's in subsequent releases.
 For example ArcGIS Pro [supports OGC API - Features](https://pro.arcgis.com/en/pro-app/2.8/help/data/services/use-ogc-api-services.htm) since release 2.8.

-### GDAL/OGR
+### GDAL/OGR - Advanced

 [GDAL/OGR](https://gdal.org) provides support for [OGC API - Features](https://gdal.org/drivers/vector/oapif.html).
 This means you can use `ogrinfo`, `ogr2ogr` to query and convert data from OGC API - Features endpoints just like any other vector data source.
 This also means you can make connections to OGC API - Features endpoints from any software which has an interface to GDAL, such as MapServer, GeoServer, Manifold, FME, ArcGIS, etc.